psychemedia/island-storynotes/ardlamont-case/henry-card-tragic-accident.md

 "If you slung it like that", he said, "and stumbled, and it knocked the trigger..."
 He pulled the trigger.
 They all saw him pull the trigger.

-A man was immediately sent across to Lymington town on the ferry, to fetch the doctor, but there was nothing they could do.
+There was nothing they could do.
+A man was immediately sent across to Lymington town on the ferry, to fetch the doctor, but there was nothing he could do to help the comatose man.
 A couple of hours later, Henry Card was dead.

 At the inquest, the coroner returned a verdict of "Accidental Death".